 From 1595 to 1597 Annibale painted the ceiling of the Camerino in the Palazzo Farnese, Rome, and this was followed by the commission for the Gallery of the Palazzo Farnese, on which he worked with the aid of Agostino from 1597 until 1600.
 Taking as its starting point Michelangelo's Sistine Chapel ceiling, Annibale's fresco combines his penchant for trompe l'oeil with the highly idealized forms of classical sculpture and Renaissance painting.
 Feigned oil paintings (quadri riportati) overlap each other as painted fictive medals and sculpture hold them in place.
 The walls of the room were finished c.
 1603/4 on Annibale's designs by his students Domenichino (1581-1641), Lanfranco (1582-1647), and Badalocchio (1585-after c.
 1620).
 The Gallery, which became the most influential ceiling painting of the seventeenth century, was a required stop for sophisticated travelers, art lovers, and artists visiting Rome for the next two hundred years.

 Always of a melancholic nature, Annibale suffered a decline in health around 1605, caused in part by his poor treatment at the hands of his patron Cardinal Farnese.
 However, he was still able to produce designs for the Herrara Chapel (1604-1606), which were executed by his students, and to complete several important etchings.
 Annibale's death in Rome in 1609 brought an end to a career which spanned the three most revolutionary decades of Italian painting since the High Renaissance.
 His naturalistic style of the 1580s became the basis for one of the main trends of seventeenth-century art.
 He also elevated both genre and landscape subjects to a new, independent status in art, and the loose and unfettered execution of seventeenth-century etchings depends more on Annibale's forays into the medium than on any other artist.
 His works were collected throughout the seventeenth and eighteenth centuries in Italy and France.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Malvasia, Carlo Cesare.
 Felsina Pittrice.
 Vite de Pittori Bolognesi con aggiunte correzioni e note inedite dell'autore di Giampietro Zanotti e di altri scrittori.
 2 vols.
 Originally published 1688.
 Bologna, 1841.
 Reprint.
 1974: 1:263-273.